Treatment of Constipation In Older Adults

 If a medication is causing your constipation, your doctor may discontinue the medication or switch you to a new one to relieve your symptoms.

-DO NOT stop taking a medication unless instructed by your doctor.
-If the drug cannot be stopped, there are several other ways to relieve constipation.
+If the drug cannot be stopped, several other ways exist to relieve constipation.

 Complications of Untreated Constipation

-There are many dangers associated with untreated constipation, some of which can be life-threatening.
 When constipation is left untreated, it can lead to:

 • Increased pressure in the lower abdomen, causing a hernia